-- Is your family emotionally and spiritually connected to one another? - Do your children confide in you and share with you the things that happen to them everyday? - Can you and your children and spouse converse about your feelings, struggles, and dreams? - Does your spouse confide in you and share with you the things that happen to him/her everyday?

-- Does your family do any of these things at least 3 times in the week: Eat together?
+- Is your family emotionally and spiritually connected to each other? - Do your children confide in you and share with you the things that happen to them everyday? - Can you and your children and spouse converse about your feelings, struggles, and dreams? - Does your spouse confide in you and share with you the things that happen to him/her everyday? - Does your family do any of these things at least 3 times in the week: Eat together?
 Pray together?
-Have fun together?

-- Do you allow for no distractions (this includes the telephone) when it is family time?
+Have fun together? - Do you allow for no distractions (this includes the telephone) when the family is having family time together?